lumapps/lumRest/README.md

 - `description`: a short description of the test case.
 - `eval_expr`: evaluate a python expression after the execution of the test case. (see [Misc](#misc))
 - `pre_eval_expr`: evaluate a python expression prior to the execution of the test case. (see [Misc](#misc))
+- `post_delay`: wait for an amount of time before launching the next command.

 Suppose we have the following urlshortener example:
 ```yaml